-To test how you work with a client, as well as your overall knowledge, the chances are pretty high that you will be asked to conduct a short workout with a designated staff member.
+To test how you work with a client and your overall knowledge, the chances are pretty high that you will be asked to conduct a short workout with a designated staff member.

-While this might be a little stressful, especially if your subject is the head personal trainer, for instance, just use all that knowledge you have and keep it all under control.
+While this might be a little stressful, especially if your subject is the head personal trainer, use your knowledge and keep it all under control.

 So what could you be asked?

-- To perform an assessment including taking heart rate and blood pressure, measuring body fat, evaluations of client posture and taking overall measurements
+- To assess taking heart rate and blood pressure, measuring body fat, evaluations of client posture, and taking overall measurements

 - How to modify various exercises to make them easier or more difficult for the client to complete